 1. Provide a responsive Administrative core that promotes collaborative and synergistic interactions between investigators from multiple disciplines engaged in digestive disease related research with a focus on interactions between host and environment.

-- Pool Departmental and Divisional resources to provide specialized, state of the art services and expertise that might not otherwise be available to individual investigators, in a cost-effective manner; and
+2. Organize and support Core laboratories and services that provide state-of-the-art services and specialized expertise that would otherwise not be available to individual investigators, in a cost-effective manner.

 If you are interested in joining the Washington University School of Medicine's Digestive Diseases Research Core Centers (DDRCC), please click here for more information.